 Denyse Demel, Career Counselor

 Counseling specialties: Government

 Denyse advises students who are interested in working in the government sector, particularly those who are considering local, state and federal government jobs.
 In addition, she advises students interested in large law firms.
-She creates materials and presents panels and workshops on government-related topics and coordinates Public Service Table Talk and Public Service Career Fair along with Nicole Simmons, Sandra Puga, and James Cardenas.
+She creates materials and presents panels and workshops on government-related topics and coordinates Public Service Speed Networking & Table Talk and the Public Service Career Fair along with Nicole Simmons and Alisha Camacho.
 Denyse earned her BA in Economics with honors from The University of Texas at Austin in 2003 and her J.D. with honors from The University of Texas School of Law in 2006.
 While a student at UT Law, Denyse was involved with the Women’s Law Caucus, Texas Review of Entertainment and Sports Law, and was a member of the Action Committee for Career Services.
 After law school, she practiced as a corporate and securities associate at Jackson Walker LLP in Dallas.
 During her time there, she advised clients on business transactional matters including the representation of both buyers and sellers in public and private M&A transactions, private debt and equity offerings, corporate governance matters, entity formation, and 1934 Act filings with the SEC.
 Denyse joined the CSO in the spring of 2010.

 Simone Leavenworth, Career Counselor